Posterior Conformal Prediction: Additional experiments

 \subsection{Setting 2}

-The 6-dimensional features and the drift function $f(V)$ are generated in the same way as Setting 1.
+The 6-dimensional features and the drift function $f(V)$ are generated in the same way as in Setting 1.
+We let $V$ denote the first feature in $X$.
 Here we generate the response $Y$ with a change point in variance:

-As in Setting 1, we generate 5000 random copies of $(X, Y)$ as our training, validation, and test sets, respectively.
+As in Setting 1, we generate independent training, validation, and test sets, each containing 5000 random copies of \((X,Y)\).
 We use the training set to fit a random forest model $\hat \mu$, which can accurately approximate the function $f(V)$.
-We can imagine the residual $R=|Y-\hat \mu(X) |$ roughly follows a mixture model in \eqref{equ:mixture}, where $\pi_k^*(X)$ is either 0 or 1 for $V>5$, leading to the sparse scenario described in \Cref{thm:approximate_valid_3}.
+We can imagine the residual $R=|Y-\hat \mu(X) |$ roughly follows a mixture model in \eqref{equ:mixture}, where $\pi_k(X)$ is either 0 or 1 for $V>5$, leading to the sparse scenario described in \Cref{thm:approximate_valid_3}.

 \Cref{fig:sim_2_interval} depicts the test responses and their prediction intervals.
 The intervals of SCP, SCP+CC and PCP are stable locally with small variations from the predictions by $\hat \mu.$ In comparison, the interval of RLCP exhibits more variability due to matching all the features and randomizing the location of the test point. \Cref{fig:sim_2_coverage} shows the local average coverage rates of the intervals over the 250 nearest test points based on the feature $V$.
 SCP uses the same empirical quantile to generate the intervals for all the test points.
-We can see that these intervals are poorly calibrated with coverage of

-around either 0.8 or 1.
+We can see that these intervals are poorly calibrated with coverage of around either 0.8 or 1.
 In SCP+CC, the linear quantile model fails to capture the nonlinear changes in the conditional residual distribution.
-Consequently, its coverage rate drops significantly at the changepoint $V=5$.
+Consequently, its coverage rate drops significantly at the change point $V=5$.
 RLCP also has coverage gaps because matching all the features makes it difficult to detect the changes in the conditional residual distribution due to the first feature $V$.